jacopoMauro/dm874/presentations_guidelines.md

 be covered.
 The categories will be assigned to students based on requests if an agreement is possible, in a randomic way otherwise.

-Every presentation will indicatively last 45 minutes (35 minutes of presentation, 10 minutes of answers).
+Every presentation will indicatively last 30 minutes (25 minutes of presentation, 5 minutes of answers).
+After the presentation listeners will be able to give feedback to the presenter by using the peergrade.io system.
+The presenter can therefore go online, check the peers feedback and mark it if it was useful or not.

 The presentation may be structured as follows:
 * a brief overview of the category chosen